 In this article, you’ll learn the answers to all of these questions and more as we explain what “curb appeal” is and why an open house isn’t all it’s cracked up to be.

-There are two main ways to sell your home — with an agent or without one.
+There are two main ways to sell your home — with an agent or without one, you should also consider getting a presale valuation of the property.
 Before we discuss and weigh each option, let’s go over some general tips that all sellers should know.

 A home inspection is also important in avoiding complications during your sale.
 The seller will get an inspection, but discovering problems during a pre-sale home inspection allows you to have more control over how to handle them.
 If your home inspection does uncover problems with your home, it’s essential that you familiarize yourself with your state’s disclosure laws to avoid future litigation.
 These laws vary from state to state, but they generally require you to disclose, either verbally or in writing, the presence of any hazardous materials in your home or significant flaws in construction.
 If you’re unsure of what you have to disclose, consult a real estate agent, attorney or your local housing authority.